DaveyJH/How2s/README.md

 # DaveJH How2s

+I started writing these pages as a helpful tool for myself while waiting for a section of my coding course to be unlocked.
+I was unaware of sites like MDN at the time and find those to be far more helpful.
+I may, in time, update these pages as 'quick reference' guides, tailored to my thought processes.
+For now, they stay here as another reminder of where it all began.

 ## For self reference and reminders.
 *What a great thing to be able to do for myself.*